• Skip to primary navigation

 Deer resistant bulbs choices to plant for your spring garden.
 Though not foolproof, these plants stand a better chance of survival against deer and rodents.

-This beautiful clear blue beauty is very hardy and easily spreads through the garden.
-Some says it's invasive but honestly, I would welcome a abundance of this beauty.
-Blooms early in the spring when you are dying for some color in the garden.
+This beautiful, clear blue beauty is very hardy and easily spreads through the garden.
+Some say it's invasive, but honestly, I would welcome an abundance of this beauty.
+It blooms early in the spring when you are dying for some color in the garden.
 Also, this plant contains a toxic alkaloid that deer and other rodents stay away from.

 Zone Hardiness = 2 - 10